 3. Confirm Inventory Status is Set to Available

-One of the biggest mistakes advertisers make on LeafLink is mishandling their inventory status..
-The seller keeps products internal, so only they can see their secret stash.
+One of the biggest mistakes advertisers can make on LeafLink is in the inventory settings.
+I've seen sellers keep products "internal," so only they can see their secret stash.
 Then they wonder why the orders aren’t rolling in.

 On LeafLink, after you add the item to your inventory, you must set its status to Available.
 Otherwise, only your team will be able to see it.
 That’s fine if you only want to use the inventory feature to track inventory quantities.
 And it’s okay if you want to manually type in each and every little order a retailer calls or texts you about.

 But if you’re serious about hitting your sales targets, make that product available.
-People need to see it to consider it for purchase.
+Retailers need to see it to consider it for purchase.

-The LeafLink Ads Manager (now available in select markets) will detect what inventory is available and promote your product listings.
+The LeafLink Ads Manager (now available in select markets) will detect what inventory is available and use that info to create sponsored product recommendations.

 Visibility is the first step toward consideration, and consideration leads to orders.
 Make those products available and watch your sales potential grow.
 Don’t let something as simple as hidden inventory hold you back!